- Get the Specs and Pricing on Prints from Artbeat Studios

 Instead, set the image quality on your camera to RAW, that way you have files that contain the maximum amount of image data possible.

-Doing so will only enable you to do more with the image in post-processing, and that, in turn, translates into better prints.
+Doing so will only enable you to do more with the image in post-processing, and that, in turn, translates into better metal and canvas prints.

 Get more details on why you should shoot in RAW in the video above by Karl Taylor.